 Purpose and overview of this resource 4

 PART ONE: Understanding the requirements of HPE scholarship 5

 The HPE Scholarship specification and performance standard 6

 Assessment Schedule for 2020 8

 Summary of the Assessment Report for New Zealand Scholarship HPE 2020 11

 Important NZQA and New Zealand Curriculum links 14

 Teacher (or other adult) support 16

 Scholarship administration 17

 A suggested process for preparing your submission 18

-PART TWO I Independing the veguinements of a critical evaluation 20
+PART TWO: Understanding the requirements of a critical evaluation 20

-PART TWO: Understanding the requirements of a critical evaluation What is a critical evaluation - as an outcome?
-20
+What is a critical evaluation - as an outcome?
+21

 What is critical thinking as a process for learning?
 23

 Being a critical user of digital information 25

 Using (critical) reflections 26

-osing (critical) reflections 20

 PART THREE: Understanding HPE knowledge 28

 The importance of showing HPE knowledge in a Scholarship report 29

 What is 'knowledge' and what is 'information'?
 30

 The HPE underlying concepts 32

 Health Education specific knowledge 36

 Topic-related information, data, and evidence

 PART FOUR 42

 Topic selection 43

 PART FIVE: Writing a report 53

 Format of the assessment 54

 What is a report (and not an essay)?
 56

 Critical writing 57

 Template 61

 Referencing styles 64

 REFERENCES AND ACKNOWLEDGEMENTS 65

+THE ENGINEER MENTO WELD GENTLINES